The Difference between the Quran and a Hadeeth Qudsee

 - The Quran is a miracle until the end of time.

 - It’s permissible to narrate Hadeeth Qudsee by its meaning and it’s Haraam to do such with the Quran.

 - The Quran is words and meanings are from Allah as the revelation.
 Hadeeth Qudsee’s Meanings are from Allah, and its wording is from Muhammad (peace and blessings be upon him).
 It’s correct to say its revelation in meaning and in wording.
 And for that reason, it’s permissible to narrate and say it by meaning.(end of Abu Yasir’s compilation)

 Extra points of benefit about Hadeeth Qudsee :

 Abu Sheehab ibn Hajr Al-Haytaamee (909-974 H)* mentioned in his commentary on An-Nawawee’s forty hadeeth that there are three kinds of speech connected to Allah.

 - The other books of revelation

 - Hadeeth Qudsee.
 There are a little over 100.
-Some ulema have compiled books with just Hadeeth Qudsee.
-Hadeeth Qudsee is connected to Allah by the way it’s narrated. i.e the Prophet(peace and blessings be upon him)narrated that His lord said…
+Some ulema has compiled books with just Hadeeth Qudsee.
+Hadeeth Qudsee is connected to Allah, by the way, it’s narrated. i.e the Prophet(peace and blessings be upon him)narrated that His lord said…